johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-17-docusaurus-using-fontaine-to-reduce-custom-font-cumulative-layout-shift/index.md

 ## Conclusion

-Fontaine can improve your CLS score.
+fontaine can improve your CLS score.
 It's a great tool.

 Prior to using it my blogs Cumulative Layout Shift was logged as 0.019, after using it it's logged as 0.
 This is good news.